Qiskit/textbook/CONTRIBUTING.md

 > <details>
 >   <summary>MacOS install instructions</summary>
 >
+>   We recommend installing [Homebrew](https://brew.sh/) to manage your
+>   installations.
+You can think of Homebrew as an app store.
+This saves you
+>   from using each program's manual installer, and makes updating and
+>   uninstalling easier.
 >
->   We recommend installing [Homebrew](https://brew.sh/) to manage
->   these installations.
-Once installed, you can open a terminal and run:
+>   With Homebrew installed, you can open a terminal and run:
 >
 >   ```bash
 >   brew install python@3.8 git direnv vale
 >   ```
 >
->   The only thing Homebrew can't install is GitHub Desktop, which we
+>   The only thing Homebrew _can't_ install is GitHub Desktop, which we
 >   recommend to first-time contributors.
 Please go to the [GitHub Desktop
 >   download page](https://desktop.github.com/) to install manually.
 >